mmclhugo1/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 Please log into your VM prior to starting these steps.
 All the commands within this guidance should be run as **root** user.

 ### Setup Fusion

-[//]: <Still not determined as to where the users will pull the fusion-docker-compose repository.
-We will need to provide pre-baked config files so that the only entries required will be the ADLS Gen2 details.>

 1. Clone the Fusion docker repository to your Azure VM instance: